SimonDelord/UBI-Security/pipelines/first-pipeline/readme.md

 This is the first pipeline that copies the Red Hat UBI into a local container registry:

-- Task zero: check signature of the Red Hat UBI - cosign function
+- Task zero: check signature of the Red Hat UBI - cosign function (using the "magic image")
-- Task one: provide SBOM and upload SBOM (Software Bill of Material) to local container image registry for the Red Hat UBI - syft & cosign functions
+- Task one: provide SBOM and upload SBOM (Software Bill of Material) to local container image registry for the Red Hat UBI - syft & cosign functions (using the "magic image")
 - Task two: build and upload UBI to private local Container Registry - git and buildah functions
-- Task three: sign UBI in the private local Container Registry - cosign function
+- Task three: sign UBI in the private local Container Registry - cosign function (using the "magic image")
 - Task four (optional with Quay): check for vulnerabilities in the UBI in the local Container Registry - roxctl or native Quay view (in this demo I simply use the Quay UI).

 The various tasks are read sequentially.